W-David-Porter/acim/src/text/5-healing-and-wholeness/vii-the-decision-for-god/index.md

 <div id=6 class=zero-height></div>

 6. Decision cannot be difficult.
-²This is obvious, if you realise that you must already have decided not to be wholly joyous if that is how you feel.
+²This is obvious, if you realize that you must already have decided not to be wholly joyous if that is how you feel.
-³Therefore, the first step in the undoing is to recognise that you actively decided wrongly, but can as actively decide otherwise.
+³Therefore, the first step in the undoing is to recognize that you actively decided wrongly, but can as actively decide otherwise.
 ⁴Be very firm with yourself in this, and keep yourself fully aware that the undoing process, which does not come from you, is nevertheless within you because God placed it there.
 ⁵Your part is merely to return your thinking to the point at which the error was made, and give it over to the Atonement in peace.
 ⁶Say this to yourself as sincerely as you can, remembering that the Holy Spirit will respond fully to your slightest invitation: